What is AWS Key Management Service?

 Generate random numbers suitable for cryptographic applications

 By using AWS KMS, you gain more control over access to data you encrypt.
 You can use the key management and cryptographic features directly in your applications or through AWS services that are integrated with AWS KMS.
-Whether you are writing applications for AWS or using AWS services, AWS KMS enables you to maintain control over who can use your keys and gain access to your encrypted data.
+Whether you are writing applications for AWS or using AWS services, AWS KMS enables you to maintain control over who can use your master keys and gain access to your encrypted data.

 AWS KMS is integrated with AWS CloudTrail, a service that delivers log files to an Amazon S3 bucket that you designate.
-By using CloudTrail you can monitor and investigate how and when your keys have been used and by whom.
+By using CloudTrail you can monitor and investigate how and when your master keys have been used and by whom.

 For a more detailed introduction to AWS KMS, see AWS KMS Concepts.

 To learn more about how AWS KMS uses cryptography and secures master keys, see the AWS Key Management Service Cryptographic Details whitepaper.

 As with other AWS products, there are no contracts or minimum commitments for using AWS KMS.
 For more information about AWS KMS pricing, see AWS Key Management Service Pricing.